coast-team/mute/CONTRIBUTING.md

 * [Mute](https://github.com/coast-team/mute) - Mute client part.
 It's the main component of Mute which consist of Angular Web App.
 * [Mute-Core](https://github.com/coast-team/mute-core) - Mute Service part: provide construction of Mute data structures and communication between
   Mute client and Netflux.
 * [Netflux](https://github.com/coast-team/netflux) - P2P network algorithm which is in charge of communication.
 It implements several network topology and is built over WebSocket.
 * [Mute-structs](https://github.com/coast-team/mute-structs) - Defines Mute Data structures for messages and communication protocol.

 There are many more (like bot-storage or identification package), but this list should be a good starting point.

-## How Can I Contribute?
+## How Can I Contribute

 ### Reporting Bugs